Leveraging Digital Health Master Plan for COVID-19

 For governments to effectively manage the health crisis caused by COVID-19, they must have the ability to make decisions based on reliable and consolidated data.

-Today, the data that are key in this decision making – specifically in low- and middle-income countries – are those related to the availability and location of the infrastructure and sanitary facilities necessary to meet the needs of their populations.
+Today, the data that are key in this decision making are those related to the availability and location of health facilities.This is specifically true in low- and middle-income countries.
 Identifying the infrastructure facilities will allow governments to allocate the necessary funding to the essential health services.

 During a crisis, time is critical.
 Governments must be able to rely on what has already been accomplished to improve the information system and health surveillance.
 Those who started this work before the crisis will have a head start.
 They will already have critical data at their disposal to manage the crisis.
 This kind of data management and collection should not stop during the crisis.
 On the contrary, it is one of the crucial elements of health risk management and mitigation.

-In the below, based on Bluesquare experience in the DRC and Niger, we describe the approach to leverage Digital Health Master Plan (Carte sanitaire in French) to tackle COVID-19.
+In the below, based on Bluesquare experience in the DRC and Niger, we describe the approach to leverage Digital Health Master Plan to tackle COVID-19.

 Initial and ongoing work to build the Digital Health Master Plan

 We have been supporting the DRC and the Niger Ministries of Health in the implementation of an interactive and dynamic health map of public and private health facilities (pharmacies, clinics and health centres).

 The results of this work provide routine information.
 It takes into account the health pyramid and population, to the health authorities (the Minister, Technical and Regional Directorates of the Ministry, Health Districts, Projects and Programmes, Partners, external agencies, NGOs, hospitals and health workers).
 With this information, they can better allocate resources and target underserved regions and populations.